ParisNeo/pipmaster/README.md

     pip install pipmaster[all]
     ```

-## Getting Started: The `ensure_packages` Method
+## Getting Started: The `ensure_*` Methods

-This is the most powerful and recommended way to use `pipmaster` with the `pip` backend.
-It efficiently checks if your requirements are met and only installs or updates what's necessary in a single batch operation.
-It's idempotent, meaning you can run it multiple times, and it will only act if the environment is not in the desired state.
+These are the most powerful and recommended ways to use `pipmaster`.
+They efficiently check if your requirements are met and only install or update what's necessary in a single batch operation.
+They are idempotent, meaning you can run them multiple times, and they will only act if the environment is not in the desired state.

+### Using `ensure_packages` (with Python objects)

-It accepts a **string**, a **list**, or a **dictionary** for requirements.
+This method accepts a **string**, a **list**, or a **dictionary** for requirements.

 ```python
 import pipmaster as pm